-Minor Flaw, Major Breakup: Hal's friend gives a practically perfect girl the cold shoulder, passing up an opportunity to see a Beatles reunion while George Harrison was still alive, ostensibly because one of her second toes is slightly longer than normal.
+Minor Flaw, Major Breakup: Mauricio gives a practically perfect girl the cold shoulder, passing up an opportunity to see a Beatles reunion while George Harrison was still alive, ostensibly because one of her second toes is slightly longer than normal.
 Turns out however that it's because he's ashamed of his own elongated tailbone.

 Money, Dear Boy: Gwyneth Paltrow was quoted saying that this was the only reason she did the movie.

-Sliding Scale of Beauty: quite notably scores pretty evenly around the scale.
+Sliding Scale of Beauty: Quite notably scores pretty evenly around the scale.
 The nastier girls (and Rosemary in Hal's eyes) are very pretty, while some of the characters are just average or flawed average, perhaps flawed pretty, and some of the nice girls are honestly ugly.

 It isn't limited to females: Rosemary's two guy friends from the Peace Corps are overweight and/or unattractive yet are seen as intimidatingly handsome to a hypnotized Hal.